 ETFI: the linking pin between industry and education

-We live in an era characterized by complexity and uncertainty.
+We live in an era characterised by complexity and uncertainty.
 In order to strive in such a challenging environment, the ability to adapt has vital importance.
 We strongly believe that education, besides teaching the fundamentals, should continuously adapt to the newly emerging knowledge and latest innovations.

 Monitoring, researching and analysing the emerging dilemmas, issues and challenges